 Your job doesn't start when you walk into a room for a strategy session.
 Before the session begins, make sure you have access to the latest and most relevant information.
 This may mean bringing specific individuals into the session, having internet access throughout your discussion to check the latest numbers, or doing plenty of research before you begin.
 The last thing you want is to spend hours on a session, coming up with what you feel is the perfect solution, only to discover the moment you leave the room that your information was outdated, irrelevant, or that you didn't have all the facts!
 Take the time to gather as much information as possible before heading in for your strategy session.
 It can also be helpful to let the other participants know what information you expect to be relevant so they can bring the latest research, numbers, or facts with them instead of needing to check later.

 You started with your end goal.
-That means that you know exactly what you’re hoping to accomplish before your strategy session is over.
+That means that you know exactly what you're hoping to accomplish before your strategy session is over.
 During the meeting, do your best to keep things on track.
-While there’s a time and place for tangential discussions—and many of them may arise as a result of the information you’re covering during the meeting—this isn’t it!
+While there is a time and place for tangential discussions--and many of them may arise as a result of the information you're covering during the meeting--this isn't it!
 Instead, redirect the members of the session to other ways to share their grievances or discuss issues that have come to light.
-Provide forums, email threads, or future meetings to allow free discussion of those concerns and focus in on the point of the meeting.
-If it doesn’t help reach the solution, it can wait until later!
+Provide forums, email threads, or future meetings to allow free discussion of those concerns and focus on the point of the meeting.
+If it doesn't help reach the solution, it can wait until later!

 Heading into a strategic planning session can be daunting.
 By preparing ahead of time, from trimming down your guest list to making sure you have all the necessary information, you'll ensure that you're prepared for success.
 Once the session begins, stepping back to create an environment of engagement and respect will be sure to set your attendees to creative problem-solving as they develop the plans and processes you're hoping for.
 Your goal is in sight, and you've chosen exactly the right people to meet it.
 That means that the sky's the limit for your session.